butla/SimRemo/README.md

 SimRemo
 =======

+Simple framework for creating RPC servers on Android and clients for them.

+Aims to provide a fast way of creating distributed applications that can communicate with polimorphic (object-oriented) remote methods.
+Target platforms are Android and .NET.

-Multi-platform, object-oriented library for remote procedure call.
-Written as master thesis in Computer Science.
+Written as master a thesis in Computer Science.